Why is China banning officials and state employees from using iPhones?

 But it does emphasise the growing tension between Beijing’s desire for control and China’s economic future.

-Companies including Apple were already shifting production and investment away from China but the ban and other recent events may accelerate that trend.
+Companies including Apple were already shifting production and investment away from China, but the ban may accelerate that trend.

 US Commerce Secretary Gina Raimondo said last month that foreign tech companies were starting to see China as “uninvestable” due to the increasingly hostile business environment.

-The souring sentiment threatens to exacerbate the challenges facing China’s post-pandemic recovery, which is faltering amid deflation, slowing exports, a real estate crisis and high youth unemployment.
+The souring sentiment threatens to exacerbate the challenges facing China’s post-pandemic recovery, which is faltering due to deflation, slowing exports, a real estate crisis and high youth unemployment.